maryi/CSCW-Project/Project report/ReportDocument.md

  * Completely synchronous: participation of other team member is required to access the tool (e.g., video-conference)
  * Both: the tool support asynchronous and synchronous services.

 *Planned Permanence*: the rational we followed to suggest an appropriate tool given this information is based on two assumptions: 1) the longer the collaboration participants are more willing to spend more time learning the complexities of a tool and 2) they are more open to pay for software or install it in their computers.
+Consequently, this descriptor is paired with the learning curve and the service type in the tool descriptor.
  2.